 Santiago showed me one of the oldest types of skirts in Spain.
 It’s red, with a geometrical design that doesn’t involve embroidery, as it didn’t exist.
 The design was created with an iron tool commonly used for marking livestock.

 There are two types of aprons–long ones and short ones.
 Long aprons are worn only when the skirts have little embroidery and it is in the lower part of the skirt only.
 Short aprons are worn when the skirts are profusely embroidered.
 The main thing is to let the embroidery show.

 The same happens with shawls.
 They are worn creating a V shape at the back in a way that the embroidery of the skirt is visible, even if only through the fringe of the shawl.

-In this video below you can see different types of regional costumes.
+In this video below you can see different variations of the regional costume.
 Performance of one of our traditional folk dances jotas at Mérida’s Roman Theatre.

 How much do costumes cost?